pawelgrimm/movie-night/README.md

  - Node.js, express.js
  - Firebase (realtime DB)

+## How To Run

+`npm run dev`
+start dev servers (front and back)

+`npm run test`
+run tests

+`npm run build`
+build for production with minification

+`npm start`
+start production app

 ## Motivation

 I love to watch movies with my friends, but deciding what to watch has always been a hassle.
-Doing it manually is pretty much  a problem with time complexity O(n^<sup>2</sup>), where n is the number of people you want to please.
+Doing it manually is pretty much a problem with time complexity O(n<sup>2</sup>), where n is the number of people you want to please.

 Now I just throw up a list of movies, everyone votes on their own phone, the movie is selected automatically, and we FINALLY have enough time to watch the extended version of the Fellowship of the Ring :)